It’s all fun and games until someone takes a hit to the face. And I’m not talking about the football game. I’m talking about the Thanksgiving dinner.

 Ah, Thanksgiving – the day where we’re supposed to feel grateful for life’s many blessings.
 Sounds great in theory, right?
 Well, bringing the entire family together can be a recipe for disaster (see how I tied in recipe there?), unless you already know what to expect.

-    You’ve heard me say many times before that we all have our own unique personality style and preferences for communicating.
-Well the same holds true for how we handle conflict.
+You’ve heard me say many times before that we all have our own unique personality styles and preferences for communicating.
+Well, the same holds true for how we handle conflict.

 Ah, the Supportive Style: You may miss them completely, as they’re busy taking coats, delivering drinks, and running out for more ice.
 If this is you, sit down.
 Even if you hide in the bathroom – take a few minutes to breathe and then show everyone where the bar is.

 Cautious Style: Let’s just say, that you’ve toiled over the spreadsheet for weeks, you even created a pool for the football games.
 So what if Aunt Bethany brings a jello mold with cat food (name the movie?), and the turkey thermometer is off a few degrees?
 Take a look around, and really connect with those around you.
 It’s too early for the Grinch.